xapple/forest_puller/NOTES.md

   -  for all source on one plot, using a conversion factor from m3 to tons of carbon plot fellings
   - for all source on one plot, using a conversion factor from m3 to CO2 plot net emissions

-* Possbility to Facet the data source and have one graph per country
+* Possibility to Facet the data source and have one graph per country

 * Add Malta and Cyprus to countries available